APPLY FOR ASSESSMENT

 You should get assessed between 12-24 months from your anticipated launch date.
 We encourage all our planters to spend the time preparing well before starting a new church.
 A long lead time gives you the option to work on areas of growth, build a launch team and begin praying for and evangelising your community.

 If you are unsure whether you are a church planter, do not have a clear conviction, lack giftedness, are uncertain of what you are to do, and/or do not have a timeline in place, it would be better to not submit an application with Geneva at this time.
-We would encourage you to speak with your pastor about your hopes and dreams, come along to Multiply (our national church planting conference), and speak with current and experienced planters, or email Geneva's Executive Director, Scott Sanders.
+We would encourage you to speak with your pastor about your hopes and dreams, come along to Multiply / Reach Australia (our national church planting conference), and speak with current and experienced planters, or email Geneva’s General Manager, Derek Hanna.

 It’s worth persevering if you intend on breaking new ground in Australia.
 After all, if you’re going to take on this type of ministry, you want your eyes tested not just counted.
 We believe this process can be invaluable for helping you do the work on the ground, whatever stage your plant is up to.

 Support from generous people, organisations and churches throughout Australia mean we can provide the assessment process free of charge (the real cost is about $1,500 to $2,000).
-You will, however, need to pay for a few of the online self assessment tools which are not controlled by Geneva Push (about $50).
+You will, however, need to pay for the CPAT which costs $25.

 We encourage all our planted churches to invest 1% of their budget towards seeing the next generation of planters inspired, equipped and unleashed across Australia.
 This is not mandated BUT we’re praying all our equipped church planting couples would generously support the work (this is detailed in second stage of assessment process).